Does Canada Life Cover Therapy?

 2. The extent of that coverage

-3. The qualifications your provider should have in order for you to be eligible for reimbursement
+3. The qualifications your mental health provider should have in order for you to be eligible for reimbursement or direct billing

 Your specific policy may differ, but mental health services covered by Canada Life extended health plans typically include: